 Kholodets Recipe – Meat Aspic

-Kholodets or Meat Aspic is a traditional Ukrainian dish that is served with spicy horseradish and beet sauce.
-The kholodets itself is made with tender chunks of meat suspended in flavorful gelatinized broth.
+Kholodets or Meat Aspic is a traditional Ukrainian dish served with spicy horseradish and beet sauce.
+The kholodets is made with tender chunks of meat suspended in flavorful gelatinized broth.
 Not only is it delicious, but it’s also good for you!

 What is Kholodets or Aspic?

-Both terms refer to a meat dish that is made of meat that’s surrounded by flavorful gelatinized stock.
-Molded aspics used to be very popular in the 1950s but have now long been forgotten about.
-Not in Eastern Europe though.
+Both terms refer to a meat dish made of meat surrounded by flavorful gelatinized stock.
+Molded aspics were very popular in the 1950s but have long been forgotten.
+Not in Eastern Europe, though.
 Many Eastern European countries like Russia and Ukraine still serve this popular dish, especially around major holidays.

 While the idea may sound strange, I call on you to be adventurous and try it at least once.
 So, what does it taste like?
-Aspic is served cold, but once it hits your mouth you’re left with tender meat chunks that are now surrounded by a flavorful bone broth that melts from the heat of your mouth.
-Combine it with some spicy beet horseradish relish and good crusty bread and you’ve got a true Ukrainian treat!
+Aspic is served cold.
+As you take a bite, the heat of your mouth melts the rich meat stock flavored with parsley and fresh garlic and moistens the tender chunks of meat.
+Combine it with some spicy beet horseradish relish and a piece of good crusty bread, and you’ve got a true Ukrainian treat!

 Types of Kholodets